lumostone/lumostone.github.io/content/en/posts/eth2-staking-with-k8s.md

     - **image.versionTag**: Nimbus client version.
     - **nimbus.clients.client1**
       - **.eth1Endpoints**: Ethereum 1.0 node endpoints.
-      - **.dataVolumePath**: The path to the data directory on the NFS for the beacon node.
+      - **.dataDirPath**: The path to the data directory on the NFS for the beacon node.
-      - **.validatorsVolumePath**: The path to the data directory on the NFS for the validator keystores.
+      - **.validatorsDirPath**: The path to the data directory on the NFS for the validator keystores.
-      - **.secretsVolumePath**: The path to the data directory on the NFS for the validator keystore passwords.
+      - **.secretsDirPath**: The path to the data directory on the NFS for the validator keystore passwords.

 {{< /toggle-panel >}}